haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/haddocking.md

 ## HADDOCK scoring function

-CNS modules are using the HADDOCK scoring function to score and rank generated models.
+CNS modules use the HADDOCK scoring function to score and rank generated models.
-The HADDOCK scoring function consists of a linear combination of various weighted physics-based energies terms and buried surface area.
+The HADDOCK scoring function consists of a linear combination of various weighted physics-based energy terms and buried surface area.

 The scoring is performed according to the _weighted sum_ (HADDOCK score) of the 6 following terms: